wilsonmar/wilsonmar.github.io/_posts/2017-10-31-owasp-testing.md

 ## Sample broken apps

-Several apps were created to exhibit vulnerability issues, as examples for Static Code vulnerability assessment (SAST) utilities such as GitHub CodeQL, SonarQube, Fortify, etc..
-Which utility catches the most issues?
+Several apps have been created to exhibit vulnerability issues, as examples for <a hred="SecTestingTools">testing tools</a>.

+Such apps should run only inside a guest machine within VirtualBox or VMware set to NAT networking mode.

 CAUTION: Do not upload it to your hosting provider's public html folder or any Internet facing servers, as they will be compromised.

-So these apps should run only inside a guest machine within VirtualBox or VMware set to NAT networking mode.

-CAUTION PROTIP: If you run ZAP against a server you don't control, you are hacking that site.
+If you run security vulnerability tests against a server you don't control, you are hacking that site.
+So get both an NDA and contract of scope of work before starting.

+### Metasploitable3

+<a target="_blank href="https://vimeo.com/731196164" title="From Expanding Security">VIDEO</a>: <a target="_blank" href="https://github.com/rapid7/metasploitable3">Metasploitable3 from Rapid7</a> is a victim VM created with intentional vulnerabilities for abuse by Metasploit and other tools.

+Dean Bushmiller has defined Debian-based <a target="_blank" href="https://wilsonmar.github.io/kali/">Kali Linux</a> VMs as AMIs activated using this single AWS Console command within region us-east-1:

+<pre>aws ec2 copy-image --name kali-linux --source-image-id ami-0e0c5931cfadd2102 --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-linux --source-image-id ami-0b186198cc048aa9d --source-region us-east-1 && aws ec2 copy-image --name metasploitable3-windows --source-image-id ami-0e3153815a2b50c67 --source-region us-east-1</pre>

+PROTIP: Changing region values above would require change in associated AMI IDs.

 ### Juice Shop

 Perhaps the most modern sample vulnerabler web app is <a target="_blank" href="https://owasp-juice.shop">Juice Shop</a> maintained by OWSAP by volunteers at <a target="_blank" href="https://juice-shop.herokuapp.com/#/">https://juice-shop.herokuapp.com/</a>
 book: "Pwning OWASP Juice Shop" at <a target="_blank" href="https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content">https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content</a> referencing code at
 <a target="_blank" href="https://github.com/bkimminich/juice-shop">https://github.com/bkimminich/juice-shop</a>.